 Except for residence halls, most facilities are open when classes are in session.
 During the hours the College is officially closed, College buildings are locked and only students and employees with proper ID are admitted.
 Residence hall doors are always kept locked and are accessible only to students living in that building.
 Resident Directors and Resident Assistants live in the residence halls and are on-call 24 hours/7 days a week.

-This service is provided to both Picotte Hall (Center for Art & Design) and Brubacher Hall.
+This service is provided to both Picotte Hall (324 State Street) and Saint Peter’s Hospital College of Nursing.

 - Hours of Operation – 7 days week throughout the semester

-- Shuttle Stop – located at the rear of the Lally Building (1009 Madison Avenue), with stops at Brubacher Hall and Picotte Hall.
+- Shuttle Stop – located at the rear of the Lally Building (1009 Madison Avenue), with stops at Picotte Hall and Saint Peter’s Hospital College of Nursing.

 Emergency blue light phones are located on campus walkways and in parking lots around campus.
 They can be used to contact Security in an emergency situation or to request a security escort.